fluid-project/infusion-docs/src/documents/TextfieldStepperAPI.md

         <tr>
             <th>Description</th>
             <td>
                 The <code>strings</code> option allows you to specify strings to be used by the component and is the main location for localization.
-Amongst other strings, this is used to set an <code>"aria-label"</code>.
+Amongst other strings, this is used to set an <code>"aria-label"</code> to the textfield element, via the <code>attrs</code> option.
             </td>
         </tr>
         <tr>